iRiceCrispy/Bossing-Manager/README.md

 ### 4. Install dependencies for both the frontend and backend

-in the root directory
+move to the server directory

 ```
+cd server/
 npm install
 ```

 move to the client directory

 ```
+cd ..
 cd client/
 npm install
 ```

-### 5. Create a .env file in the root directory based on the .env.exmaple file
+### 5. Create a .env file in the server directory based on the .env.exmaple file

 Edit the information between the `<>`'s as you see fit.
 Follow the above instructions to see how you can get a `MONGO_URI`.